Azure/azure-signalr/specs/ServiceProtocol.md

 When a new client is connected to Service, a `OpenConnection` message will be sent by Service to Server.

+#### Client migrate-in from another server

+When a new client is migrated from another server, a `OpenConnection` message will be sent by Service to Server, with an `Asrs-Migrated-In` header given.

 ### Client Disconnect

 - When a client is disconnected from Service, a `CloseConnection` message will be sent by Service to Server.
 - When Server wants to disconnect a client, a `CloseConnection` message will be sent by Server to Service.
 Then Service will disconnect the phyical connection with the target client.

+#### Client migrate-out to another server

+When a client is migrated to another server, a `CloseConnection` message will be sent by Service to Server, with an `Asrs-Migrated-Out` header given.

 ### Client Data Pass Through

 - When a client sends data to Service, a `ConnectionData` message will be sent by Service to Server.
 - When Server wants to send data to a client, a `ConnectionData` message will be sent by Server to Service.

 ### SignalR scenarios